Warning: THE MORTGAGED PROPERTY (WHICH MAY BE YOUR HOME) MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE

 1. Balance Brought Forward

-If your insurance arrangements are held with us, the premium(s) charged to the account will be included in the ‘Debits (£)’ column.
+If your Mortgage Payment Protection insurance policy is held with us, the premium(s) charged to the account will be included in the ‘Debits (£)’ column.
 The insurance premiums are included within your monthly repayments, as show in the ‘Credits (£)’ column.

 3. Loan Repayments